Table of Contents:

 Zaid bin Haritha came to the Prophet complaining about his wife.
 The Prophet kept on saying (to him), "Be afraid of Allah and keep your wife."

-Initially, Zaynab was married to Zaid ibn Haritha, who was adopted by Muhammad as his son.
-One day, Muhammad went to Zaid's house seeking his counsel on a matter, but Zaid was absent.
-Unexpectedly, Zaynab, dressed in revealing attire, answered the door.
-It was at this moment that Muhammad developed a strong attraction towards her.
+Zaynab bint Jahsh was initially married to Zayd ibn Haritha, who had been adopted by Muhammad as his son.
+One day, Muhammad went to Zayd’s house to consult him, but Zayd was not at home.
+Zaynab, dressed in a revealing outfit, opened the door.
+It was at that moment that Muhammad developed a strong attraction to her.

-Muslim historian al-Tabari recorded in his book (link):
+The historian al-Tabari recorded the event in his book (link):

 The Messenger of God came to the house of Zayd b.
 Harithah.
 (Zayd was always called Zayd b.
 Muhammad.)
 Perhaps the Messenger of God missed him at that moment, so as to ask, “Where is Zayd?”
 He came to his residence to look for him but did not find him.
 Zaynab bt.
 Jash, Zayd’s wife, rose to meet him.
 Because she was dressed only in a shift, the Messenger of God turned away from her.
 She said: “He is not here, Messenger of God.
 Come in, you who are as dear to me as my father and mother!”
 The Messenger of God refused to enter.
 Zaynab had dressed in haste when she was told “the Messenger of God is at the door.”
 She jumped up in haste and excited the admiration of the Messenger of God, so that he turned away murmuring something that could scarcely be understood.
 However, he did say overtly: “Glory be to God the Almighty!
 Glory be to God, who causes the hearts to turn!”
 When Zayd came home, his wife told him that the Messenger of God had come to his house.
 Zayd said, “Why didn’t you ask him to come in?”
 He replied, “I asked him, but he refused.”
 “Did you hear him say anything?” he asked.
 She replied, “As he turned away, I heard him say: ‘Glory be to God the Almighty!
 Glory be to God, who causes hearts to turn!’”